Zomievey/midterm/readME.md

 $(this).remove();
 });

+## Answer: Select something with the class of demo, and adds a click event listener to it, and when the element is clicked it removes the element

 ---

 15. Describe the concept of hoisting in JavaScript.
 Specifically how it applies when using var, let, and const, also in functions.

+## Answer: A variable can be used before it been declared with Var, Arrow functions don't get hoisted, Let and Const do not get hoisted

 ---